 Firewood for the future

-In March 2012 the Victorian Government lit a fuse under Victorian conservationists by announcing the end of a firewood collection system that had helped protect threatened species in state forests for more than half a century.
+In 2012 the Victorian Government announced the end of a firewood collection system that had helped protect threatened species in state forests for more than half a century.

 State forest areas open to unregulated firewood collection provide important habitat for threatened wildlife such as Brush-tailed Phascogales, Diamond Firetails, Grey-crowned Babblers, Speckled Warblers and the nationally endangered Swift Parrot.